mfecane/mfecane.github.io/README.md

 - add fingeer manipulation
 - figure out how to use fucking partials
 - can scroll up down only in the middle of element, show it with cursor
-- add transition to all anim styles
+- add transition 3ms to all anim styles
+- replace cursor with mouse to show scrolling

 ## ideas